As a purpose-built hostel, we’ve designed everything with you in mind! From sociable areas to practical facilities to aid your outdoor adventures.

 Carry on your evening get-together under the stars...yes, we have 'dark skies' here too as there are no street lights, just our own patio lights if required.

-As dog owners ourselves, we're delighted to allow well-behaved dogs in the hostel, as long as they sleep in your 'private room' with their own bedding, etc. Dogs are allowed into the 'common-room' lounge as long as with other guests agreement...some guests may be scared of, or allergic to your pet, so please do ask first.
+As dog owners ourselves, we're delighted to allow well-behaved dogs to stay in the hostel (at no cost), as long as they sleep in your 'private room' (not a shared dorm) with their own bedding, etc. Dogs are allowed into the 'common-room' lounge as long as with other guests agreement...some guests may be scared of, or allergic to your pet, so please do ask first.

 Please note dogs are not permitted in the kitchen, on beds or other furniture, or to be left on their own in the hostel at any time.